kernoeb/Telegramusic/README.md

 It's **against Deezer's terms of service**.

+## Translations

+Your native language is not in the `langs.json` file ?
+Just make a pull request or pm me !

 ## Usage

 - Get an `arl` cookie on Deezer for `DEEZER_TOKEN` (see [this repo](https://github.com/nathom/streamrip/wiki/Finding-Your-Deezer-ARL-Cookie))